Environment and Partnerships

 The School of Life Sciences at the University of Applied Sciences and Arts Northwestern Switzerland (FHNW) conducts teaching and applied research in the field of life sciences.
 The school carries out research in the fields of molecular technologies, therapeutic technologies and environmental management at its two locations in Muttenz and Basel.

 Roche, the globally active company in the field of pharmaceuticals and diagnostics, has its headquarters and one of its global centers of research in Basel.
-There are project-based, close collaborations with researchers from the University of Basel that are coordinated through the Basel Translational Medicine Hub.
+There are project-based, close collaborations with researchers from the University of Basel that are coordinated through the Personal Health Basel platform.

 Novartis, which emerged through the fusion of Sandoz and Ciba-Geigy, is an international pharmaceutical company headquartered in Basel, where it also operates the European location of the Novartis Institutes of Biomedical Research (NIBR).
 Novartis has project-based, close partnerships with the University of Basel.